-As engaged couples know, there are so many things to be arranged for a wedding, and many choices to be made, and somewhere in the mix for most couples is the choice of Wedding Car.
+As engaged couples know, there are so many things to be arranged for a wedding, and many choices to be made, and somewhere in the mix for many couples is the choice of Wedding Car.

 Before getting in to ‘how do you choose a Wedding Car?’, we need to start with ‘When do you choose?’

-At White Taxi Weddings, we experience the whole range, from people booking us up to two years ahead of their date, to last minute situations, and our current record for a last minute booking was last December, with a booking just 22 days before the wedding!
+At White Taxi Weddings, we experience the whole range, from people booking us up to two years ahead of their date, to last minute situations, and our current record for a last minute booking has just happened (April 2019), with a booking just 6 days before the wedding!

 The one relevant and important factor though is, the closer to the date the decision is left, the less choice you will have!